-BALLET AUSTIN FOUNDATION BOARD OF TRUSTEES AND ADVISORY COUNCIL
+BALLET AUSTIN FOUNDATION BOARD OF TRUSTEES & ADVISORY COUNCIL

 To provide a legacy for generations to come, Ballet Austin established the Ballet Austin Foundation in 1998 to receive endowment gifts and planned estate giving.
 This permanent fundraising effort sets in motion a bold vision for our future!
 Endowment gifts made today create an impact in perpetuity and provide long-term and predictable support.
 Deferred gifts (commitments to the Legacy Circle) through bequests, beneficiary designations and other charitable gift plans will enrich the lives of future generations.
 Learn more.